OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ---
 title: Localization for Office Add-ins
-description: Use the Office JavaScript API to determine a locale and display strings based on the locale of the Office application, or to interpret or display data based on the locale of the data. ms.date: 07/18/2022 ms.localizationpriority: medium
+description: Use the Office JavaScript API to determine a locale and display strings based on the locale of the Office application, or to interpret or display data based on the locale of the data. ms.date: 02/21/2023 ms.localizationpriority: medium
 ---

 # Localization for Office Add-ins

 You can implement any localization scheme that's appropriate for your Office Add-in.
 The JavaScript API and manifest schema of the Office Add-ins platform provide some choices.
 You can use the Office JavaScript API to determine a locale and display strings based on the locale of the Office application, or to interpret or display data based on the locale of the data.
 You can use the manifest to specify locale-specific add-in file location and descriptive information.
-Alternatively, you can use Microsoft Ajax script to support globalization and localization.
+Alternatively, you can use Visual Studio and Microsoft Ajax script to support globalization and localization.

 ## Use the JavaScript API to determine locale-specific strings